networknt/light-doc/content/en/getting-started/light-portal.md

 draft: false
 ---

-Light platform encourage microservices or severless architecture although it can be used to build monolithic services.
-When you have two many services running within the organization, managing these service specifications during development and instances during runtime become a daunting job.
-Light-portal provide features that help you to manage the entire life-cycle of services from planning to decommission.
+Light encourages microservices or serverless architecture although it can be used to build monolithic services.
+When you have too many services running within the organization, managing these service specifications during development and instances during runtime can become a daunting job.
+Light-portal provides features that help you manage the entire life-cycle of services from planning to decommission.

 ### lightapi.net portal